TKChung9891/Real-Estate-Linear-Regression-Python/README.md

 # Real Estate Linear Regression Python

 This repository contains a real estate price predictor based on a Linear Regression Model.
 The dataset is a collection of about 66,000 private residential real estate transaction prices in Singapore over 2017 to 2020, published by the Singapore Urban Redevelopment Authority (URA).
+The degree of accuracy or R-square coefficient is 61%, based on a reduced set of four parameters, for ease of onward deployment onto the Maya Properties chatbot.
 The LR Model is coded in Python and executed on Jupyter Notebook.

 This repository contains:
 1. Home Value FINAL I-python Jupyter Notebook file